micahchenn/Bamboo/Bamboo_Software/Bamboo_Frontend/README.md

                     babel includes package.json
                     babel included package-lock.json

+material-ui: React components prebuilt that makes it easier to build functional web interfaces
+                downloaded most recent material-ui with
+                    npm install @mui/material @emotion/react @emotion/styled
+                    npm install @mui/icons-material

+npm: npm (Node Package Manager) is the default package manager for the JavaScript runtime environment Node.js.
+     It is used to install, share, and manage software packages in Node.js projects.

 index.html: In your specific code, the div with id="main" contains another div with id="app".
 This suggests that it might be used as a  main container for a JavaScript application (perhaps a React or Vue app) that mounts to the #app div.